List of aerial victories of Paul Billik

-Paul Billik (1891-1926) was a German First World War fighter ace credited with 31 confirmed aerial victories.
-He scored his first four aerial victories with Jagdstaffel 12.
-Transferred to another fighter squadron, Jagdstaffel 7, he shot down four more enemy airplanes, to end 1917 with eight victories.
-Promoted to command of Jagdstaffel 52 on 28 December 1917, he would score 23 more aerial victories while leading this squadron, until he was shot down and taken prisoner on 10 August 1918.
+Paul Billik (1891-1926) was a German fighter ace First World War credited with 31 confirmed aerial victories.
+He achieved his first four aerial victories while serving with Jagdstaffel 12.
+Following his transfer to Jagdstaffel 7, he downed an additional four enemy aircraft, concluding 1917 with a total of eight victories.
+Promoted to command Jagdstaffel 52 on 28 December 1917, Billik scored 23 further aerial victories as the squadron's leader, until he was shot down and taken prisoner on 10 August 1918.

 The victory list

 Paul Billik's victories are reported in chronological order, which is not necessarily the order or dates the victories were confirmed by headquarters.